COVID-19 - cause of death or co-morbidity: the answer of pathologists

 Regarding the debate about whether patients died “from” or “from” COVID-19, Horst insists on the wording “from”.
 He confirms that all the dead had some kind of chronic illness, but not so serious that they would die from it.

-“I think it’s very important to prevent the perception that the coronavirus is not dangerous because these people, they say, would die anyway,” Horst said.
+“I think it’s very important to prevent the idea that the coronavirus is not dangerous because these people would die anyway,” Horst said.
 "Without the coronavirus, they would be alive right now."

 As ForumDaily wrote earlier: